jason1234309/gmt_benchmarks/README.md

 * s38584 - Too many ports for a device supported by Prjxray
 * rs232 - bitCell_cntrH in u_xmit.v is driven by multiple nets

-### A description of differences
+### Fasm2bels PUDC Issue

 Description found [HERE](./fasm2bels_problems.md)

 Summary: The PUDC causes some issues when being placed.
 The Verilog file should describe connections correctly, but there are errors in how Fasm2bels handles PUDCs in the XDC file.
 That is explained in [this Issue](https://github.com/SymbiFlow/symbiflow-xc-fasm2bels/issues/27).
-We ignore the problems and so there is a missing net in the resulting placed/routed design.
+Normally, whenever this PUDC is present in a design, it would break Fasm2bels.
+However, we found a work around by commenting out an assert statement in Fasm2bels and using the `--allow_orphan_sinks` option when running Fasm2bels.

+However, by using this workaround, Fasm2bels does not properly interpret a net using the PUDC, and thus, the net isn't properly created in Fasm2bel's output.

 ## Trojan Benchmarks